 Having a successful restaurant is a meaningful endeavor and a great accomplishment.
 For a restaurant to stay in business for years while others fail around them is even more impressive.
-Here are a few Missouri dining spots that have endured and are open today.
+It means that the restaurant is not only committed to serving great food, but keeping a tip top staff, creating a comfortable and welcoming atmosphere, and maintaining their public image.
+It is a tough job, but we are glad that there are many

 1. J. Huston Tavern, Arrow Rock